LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/creating-classes.rst

       We are already planning to use ``name`` and ``age``.
       Think of at least two more property names to add to your class.

-Now let's convert our thoughts into code.

-.. admonition:: Tip

-   In this *design phase*, we want to include as many property names as we can.
+   In the *design phase*, we want to include as many property names as we can.

    When we start coding, we should keep things simple and build something small that works.
 We won't include all of our ideas right away.

    Once we have working code, we can always update it later to make the class more powerful.

+Now let's convert our thoughts into code.

 Define the New Class
 --------------------